PDF417/pdf417-ios/README.md

 	[coordinatorSettings setValue:soundPath forKey:kPPSoundFile];
 	```

-	Also, this is where you can set language used in pdf417 framework, this can currently be only `en` (English), `de` (German) and `hr` (Croatian).
+	Also, this is where you can set language used in pdf417 SDK, this can currently be only `en` (English), `de` (German) and `hr` (Croatian).
 Other languages can be supported on demand.
 If you don't specify the language, default user language will be used, so use this feature according to your application's localization strategy.

 	```objective-c
 	// Set the language.
 You can use "en", "de", "hr", if not specified, phone default will be used.